strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 #### Mentor feedback

 After submitting my proposal, I got feedback from my mentors, which was overwhelmingly positive.
-They had lots of comments about my approach,.
+They had lots of comments about my approach.
 Discussing and resolving their concerns was, of course, part of my win-win.
 At some point, I thought I wouldn’t be selected because my initial approach was mentioning unnecessary things like a full MQTT broker.

 The feedback from my mentors allowed me to rethink and defend my approach, proving that I had a basic understanding and was keen to work on the project.